acquia/http-hmac-php/README.md

 #### Why not HTTP basic authentication?

-Basic authentication is the simplest way to add authentication to a REST API, however is generally considered the least secure authentication method since the hashed password must be sent on every API request.
+Basic authentication is the simplest way to add authentication to a REST API, however it is generally considered the least secure authentication method since the hashed password must be sent on every API request.

 #### Why not OAuth 1.0a?